symfony-tutorial/book/chapter4.md

 <br/>

-##4.1 Before we start

-###4.1.1 TDD

-TDD stands for Test Driven Development.
-The basic idea is very simple: write tests before writing production code.

-A complete test-driven development cycle consists on the following sequence

-1. Add a test
-2. Run all tests and see if the new one fails
-3. Write some code
-4. Run tests
-5. Refactor code
-6. Repeat

-We are not going to study TDD in depth here.
-There is plenty of material about the subject, you can start by the [wikipedia](https://en.wikipedia.org/wiki/Test-driven_development) page about TDD.
-The process may seem awkward and counter-intuitive at first.
-But once you get used to it, you will start seeing the benefits it will bring to your code quality, and to your productivity.

-###4.1.2 Symfony best practices for reusable bundles
+##4.1 Symfony best practices for reusable bundles

-After our previous experience with Sensio Generator Bundle, you may have noticed that is not the best neither the most flexible code generator ever.
-In this chapter we will attempt to come with a better alternative to that bundle.
+Previously, we got in touch with Sensio Generator Bundle.
+In this chapter we will attempt to come with an enhanced alternative to that bundle.
 The main motivation for developing a vendor bundle is code re-usability.
 Therefore, one of the most expected aspects is a well decoupled and extensible code.

  Before we start, let's highlight some of the Symfony best practices for reusable bundles.